 Camp O’Donnell was an unfinished Filipino Army base that the Japanese put into use as a POW camp and believed the camp could hold 15,000 to 20,000 POWs.
 When they arrived at the camp, the camp commandant told the Americans that they were not prisoners of war but captives.
 The Japanese also took away any extra clothing that the POWs carried with them and refused to return it.
 The POWs were searched and anyone found with Japanese money was separated from the other POWs and sent to the guardhouse.
 These POWs were accused of looting the bodies of dead Japanese soldiers.
-Over several days, gunshots were heard coming from southeast of the camp.
+Over several days, gunshots were heard coming from the southeast of the camp.

-There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
+There was only one water faucet in the camp, and the prisoners stood in line for two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This was often done so the Japanese could bathe.
 This situation improved when a second faucet was added by the POWs who found the piping and dug the trench for the waterline.
 When the Japanese turned the water off, the POWs had the ability to turn it back on again.